Oliver-Piorun/koala_chess/README.md

 #

-**Attention:** This game is currently not in development :construction:

-Maybe it will turn into a "Rust 2D Rendering Proof of Concept (PoC)", as my interests have shifted a bit in the last months and the implemented technical part was the most exciting.
-We will see!
+**Attention:** This is not a fully-fledged game, but rather a Proof of Concept (PoC), as the technical implementation was the most exciting part.

 Feel free to try out the published release(s) :blush: